How to clean up your site structure

 Relevant menu items

-One of the sites we reviewed recently has three major interest areas: freediving, scuba diving and spearfishing.
+One of the sites we’ve reviewed has three major interest areas: freediving, scuba diving and spearfishing.
 It is clear that these items have a link between them, and therefore the menu feels natural.
 If these menu items had been freediving, scuba diving and Dakar Rally, that wouldn’t feel natural, right?
 Keep things on-topic.
 If you have a diving website and want to write about your Dakar experience, I’m sure you can squeeze in a blog post or link to a specialized, optimized site about it.
 It doesn’t belong in your menu.
 This is your basic site structure.

 Optimizing your site structure